volks73/cargo-rustc-cfg/README.md

 ## Tests

-Tests are running using the `cargo test` command.
+Tests are run using the `cargo test` command.
 Currently, only [documentation tests] are implemented because for a relatively simple, small library these provide enough coverage.

 [Documentation tests]: https://doc.rust-lang.org/rustdoc/documentation-tests.html